-- RVP340, RVP350 and RVP351 are multifunctional heating controllers for use in residential and nonresidential buildings - They are suited for weather-compensated flow temperature control of 1 heating zone with or without room temperature influence and for demand-dependent boiler temperature control (RVP350 and RVP351) - The controllers are used in plants with own heat generation (RVP350 and RVP351) or district heat connection (RVP340) - On the d.h.w. side, the RVP350 and RVP351 controllers cover plants with storage tank charging via the heating system, with electric immersion heater, and with solar collectors - The RVP340 controller is supplied with 2 programmed plant types, the RVP350 and RVP351 with 3.
-When a certain type of plant is selected, all functions and settings required for the particular plant will be activated - Multifunctional relays provide additional control functions, if required - Heating curve adjustment is digital.
-Readjustments of the room temperature are made with a knob - All other parameter settings are made based on the operating line principle. - The RVP340 and RVP350 controllers are capable of communicating with other LPB-compatible devices in the system via LPB (Local Process Bus).
-The RVP351 is a noncommunicating controller - Key design features: Operating voltage AC 230 V, CE conformity, overall dimensions to IEC 61554 (144 x 96 mm)
+- The RVP360 is a multifunctional heating controller for use in residential and nonresidential buildings. - It is suited for weather-compensated flow temperature control of 2 heating zones with or without room influence and for demand-dependent boiler temperature control. - The controller is used in plants with own heat generation. - On the d.h.w. side, the controller covers plants with storage tank charging via the heating system, with electric immersion heater, and with solar collectors. - The controller is supplied with 6 programmed plant types.
+When a certain type of plant is selected, all functions and settings required for that particular plant will be activated. - A multifunctional relay provides additional control functions, if required. - Heating curve adjustment is digital.
+Readjustments of the room temperature of each heating circuit are made with knobs. - All other parameter settings are made based on the operating line principle. - The RVP360 controller can communicate with other LPB-compatible devices in the system via LPB (Local Process Bus). - Key design features: Operating voltage AC 230 V, CE conformity, overall dimensions to IEC 61554 (144 x 96 mm)